Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 This is a list of possible owners with descriptions.
 Note that owner values are String values, and therefore need to be contained in quotation marks.

+_Note: These also apply to player effects, see "Player effects" section below._

-- `"you"`: Cards that you, as the player, own.
+- `"you"`: You, as the player.
-- `"opponent"`: Cards that your opponent owns.
+- `"opponent"`: Your opponent.
+- `"all"`: All players.
-- `"next"`: Cards that are owned by the next player.
+- `"next"`: The next player.
 Synonymous to `"opponent"` unless your mod supports more than 2 players.
-- `"active"`: Cards owned by the active player, in other words to the player whose turn it is.
+- `"active"`: The active player, in other words to the player whose turn it is.
 - `"inactive"`: Opposite of `"active"`.
-- `"none"`: Cards owner by no player.
+- `"none"`: No player.
 There are no current game mechanics that use this.

 ####`zone`